kh9sd/UniversalTuringMachine/README.md

 The tape symbol s<sub>j</sub> is encoded by the letter 'D' followed by the letter 'C' repeated j times.
 The transitions are encoded by giving the state, input symbol, symbol to write on the tape, direction to move (expressed by the letters 'L', 'R', or 'N', for left, right, or no movement), and the next state to enter, with states and symbols encoded as above.

-Finally, to separate the m-configs we just have semi-colons after each one
+Finally, to separate the m-configs we just have semicolons after each one

 An example of a TM that alternates printing 1 and 0 forever is *DADDCCRDAA;DAADDCRDA;* in this format

 ## Description Numbers
-Technically speaking, DNs aren't very different or anymore useful compared to SDs, but it was essential for Turing's original proof, so we include in rememberance.
+Technically speaking, DNs aren't very different or any more useful compared to SDs, but it was essential for Turing's original proof, so we include in rememberance.

 To convert from a SD to a DN, we simply replace each letter with a number in this way
 - "A" is replaced by 1